Geonovum/IMX-Geo/intro.md

 ## Overarching coherent model: the basic idea

-We will create a conceptual model and a logical model, both in UML, conformant to MIM 1.1.
+We will create a conceptual model and a logical model, both in UML, conformant to the Metamodel Informatiemodellering [[mim11]].

 The conceptual model defines the concepts of our universe of discourse.
 It identifies the objects and their inherent relationships with other objects.
-In this conceptual model we will define relationships that should conceptually be there, even though they may not be present in the source datasets which were designed as silos.
+In this conceptual model we will define relationships that are conceptually there, even though they may not be present in the source datasets, which were designed as silos.

-This sketch of the conceptual model contains object types from BAG, BRK, and DiSGeo:
+This preliminary, partial sketch of the conceptual model contains object types from BAG, BRK, and DiSGeo:

 ![Overview of the conceptual model](./media/sm2.png)